HarrisId/One-Page-Site/README.md

 Some key takeaways are:
 Fonts taken from google fonts
-To launch the app, first need to install npm using "npm-install" and then run with "npm start"
+To launch the app, first need to install npm using "npm install" and then run with "npm start" Current Location Fire Danger Functionality is the coolest part of the assignment.
+Below are some challenges faced:

 # Technical Notes